Connect with us

 John Wall

-guard John Wall has been selected National Freshman of the Year by the U.S. Basketball Writers Association for the 2009-10 season.
+Kentucky guard John Wall has been selected National Freshman of the Year by the U.S. Basketball Writers Association for the 2009-10 season.
 The 6-4, 195-pound Wall, from Raleigh, N.C., has averaged 16.8 points, 6.5 assists and 4.1 rebounds per game for the Wildcats.
 He is a first-team USBWA All-American as well as the Southeastern Conference Player of the Year and the USBWA District IV Player of the Year.
 He has led Kentucky into the East Regional with a 34-2 record that includes both the SEC Eastern Division championship and the SEC Tournament championship.
-Of lesser note, John Wall was named Player of the Year in District IV which includes KY, TN MS, AL, GA, FL. was named Coach of the Year in District IV.
+Of lesser note, John Wall was named Player of the Year in District IV which includes KY, TN MS, AL, GA, FL.
+John Calipari was named Coach of the Year in District IV.
 Ohio State’s Evan Turner won USBWA’s National Player of the Year honor.

 Read full article here.

-On This Day In UK Basketball History
+On This Day in UK Basketball History

 Wildcats Born on This Date